Bayesian sparse multiple regression for simultaneous rank reduction and variable selection: Simulation Results

 We conclude this section with a simulation experiment carried out in a correlated response setting.
-Keeping the true rank $r_0$ fixed at 3, the data were generated similarly as before except that the individual rows $e_i$ of the matrix $E$ was generated from $\Gauss(0,\Sigma)$, with $\Sigma_{ii} = 1, \Sigma_{ij} = 0.5, 1\le i \ne j \le p$.
+Keeping the true rank $r_0$ fixed at 3, the data were generated similarly as before except that the individual rows $e_i$ of the matrix $E$ was generated from $\Gauss(0,\Sigma)$, with $\Sigma_{ii} = 1, \Sigma_{ij} = 0.5, 1\le i \ne j \le q$.
 To accommodate the non-diagonal error covariance, we placed a inverse-Wishart$(q,\mathrm{I}_q)$ prior on $\Sigma$.
 An associate editor pointed out the recent article \citep{ruffieux2017efficient} which used spike-slab priors on the coefficients in a multiple response regression setting.
 They implemented a variational algorithm to posterior inclusion probabilities of each covariate, which is available from the \texttt{R} package \texttt{locus}.
 To select a model using the posterior inclusion probabilities, we used the median probability model \citep{barbieri2004optimal}; predictors with a posterior inclusion probability less than 0.5 were deemed irrelevant.
-We implemented their procedure with the prior average number of predictors to be included in the model conservatively set to 25 which worked favorably for their procedure.
-We observed a fair degree of sensitivity to this parameter, which when set to the true value $10$, resulted in comparatively poor performance.
+We implemented their procedure with the prior average number of predictors to be included in the model conservatively set to 25, a fairly well-chosen value in this context.
+We observed a fair degree of sensitivity to this parameter in estimating the sparsity of the model, which when set to the true value $10$, resulted in comparatively poor performance whereas a value of $100$ resulted in much better performance.
 Table \ref{tab:var_sel} reports sensitivity and specificity of this procedure and ours, averaged over 50 replicates.
 While the two methods performed almost identically in the relatively low dimensional setting $(p,q)=(200,30)$, BSML consistently outperformed \cite{ruffieux2017efficient} when the dimension was higher.